-The Ontario County district attorney made the announcement last week that Stewart would not face any criminal charges, including involuntary manslaughter (i.e. negligent homicide).
+According to the criminal lawyer, Stewart would not face any criminal charges, including involuntary manslaughter (i.e. negligent homicide).
 Interestingly, the district attorney also stated that toxicology reports showed that Ward had marijuana in his system, which allegedly could have caused impairment.

 Although Stewart is cleared from criminal charges, he could still face a wrongful death lawsuit from Ward’s estate.
 That lawsuit would most likely come from Ward’s parents (assuming he was not married and without children).
 The lawsuit would allege that Stewart acted negligently and/or recklessly at the time of the accident by failing to avoid contact with Ward.
 This lawsuit will be an uphill battle though.
 First, the decedent, Ward, left his vehicle and ran out onto the track where he should have known he would be dangerously close to speeding sprint cars.
 Second, based on the toxicology report (assuming was accurate), could be used to show that Ward was in an impaired state.
 One thing I will point at is that all of the other sprint cars that passed Ward had no problem avoiding and driving around Ward.
 Ward’s attorneys could argue that Stewart did not take the proper precautions that all of the other drivers did and he could have easily avoided this accident.